Excerpts from Jim Conrad's

 I started to nudge one with a finger but before my finger reached him he disappeared.
 Others did the same thing.
 They were JUMPING so quickly that my eyes and brain couldn't register their movement.
 In fact, now that I looked, when I waved my foot over the sand, thousands of these pale little beings sprang up like cooking popcorn.

-You can see one gnawing on my skin, and another one, about 1/6th of an inch long (4mm), grazing in wet Shoalgrass, at the top of this page.
+In the pictures you can see one gnawing on my skin, and another, about 1/6th of an inch long (4mm), grazing in wet Shoalgrass.

 At first I thought that they were springtails, a kind of wingless insect I'd encountered in a similar shoreline habitat among washed-up vegetation back in Kentucky, and in this Newsletter I wrote that.
 However, Daniel Hockenberry somewhere in Cyberspace wrote, correcting me that they were sand shrimp, better known as sand fleas.